 Over the years, I’ve worked with countless parents struggling with toddlers sleep issues.
-I’ve put together my top ten best secrets for helping your toddler find their Inner Sleep Goddess.
+I’ve put together my top seven best secrets for helping your toddler find their Inner Sleep Goddess.
 The best part?
 You can do this all without yelling, threatening or bribing your toddler to fall asleep fast.

 1. Fill the needs: power, experience, connection.

 All kids have three basic needs: power, experience and connection.
 Everything your child is already doing is meeting those needs (This is part of Language of Listening® – the three-part parenting framework I use).

 When kids want to connect, they will fight bedtime and continue to come out of bed in order to connect.
 If kids feel powerless and desire control, they will fight bedtime in order to fill their need for power.
 And if kids want the experience of sleeping in your bed, they will continue trying to experience it if they don’t see another alternative.

 In order to help your child meet his or her need for connection, use SAY WHAT YOU SEE®.

 This is a technique where you describe what the child is doing, saying, feeling or thinking.
 This is the step of validation and connection for kids.
 If you don’t know what to say, a wonderful default I love to use is, “You wanted…” and then add in what the child wants, or wishes for in that moment.
 The more you use SAY WHAT YOU SEE with your kids, the more your child will feel heard and understood.
 When a child feels heard, he or she feels connected to you.

 If order to help your child meet his or her need for power, look for things your child CAN DO to feel in control.